wayoff/ionic2-demo/README.md

 4) add platform using: `ionic platform add ios` or `ionic platform add android`

-  4.a) Android (note: this require ant build and android SDK)
+  4.a) Android (note: this require ant build, android SDK and both should be registered on your environment path(windows) )

     4.a.a) use `ionic build android` to compile everything and it should create an APK (\app-name\platforms\android\build\outputs\apk)